sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

    $$PC_2 = a_{21}X_1 + a_{22}X_2 + ... + a_{2n}X_n$$

    Here, $a_{ij}$ are the coefficients that define the linear combination of the original variables $X_i$ to form the principal component $PC_j$.

-Following PCA, the use of distance and angle as CVs in this study serves merely as an example to illustrate the tool's capabilities.
-However, it's important to note that the input can be any file containing two columns: the first for frames and the second for the value of the collective variable.
-This flexibility allows the tool to be applicable to a wide range of studies involving different types of collective variables.

 CVs in biomolecular systems are mathematically represented as functions of the atomic coordinates.
 These functions are designed to capture the essential features of the system's configuration that are relevant to its macroscopic properties or behaviors.
 Below are examples of commonly used CVs and their mathematical formulations: